johnsblatter/ms-nos/README.md

 - several instances of the same microservices are available

 #### How do I publish a new microservice?
-The microservice will explicitly publish his own APIs to the cloud, and every other microservice will automatically discover it
+The microservice will publish his own APIs to the cloud, and every other microservice will automatically discover them
 ```
   // create a cloud and join it
   cloud = new Microcloud(new Cloud(params.uuid(), params.signature()));